trustoverip/tswg-acdc-specification/spec/spec.md

 ### Attribute field

 The top-level Attribute section `a`, field value may have as its value a nested field map.
 Each level of nesting may be fully expanded or represented by its SAID.
 When present, the `a` field value provides the so-called payload data of the ACDC.
 The `a` field syntax is described in more detail below.
-An ACDC may either have an `a` field or an `A` field (see next section) but not both.
+An ACDC shall not have both an `a` field and an `A` field (see next section) when it has either.

 ### Selectively disclosable Attribute aggregate field

 The top-level selectively disclosable Attribute aggregate section, `A`, field value is an aggregate of cryptographic commitments used to make a commitment to a set (bundle) of selectively disclosable Attributes.
 The value of the Attribute aggregate, `A`, field depends on the type of Selective Disclosure mechanism employed.
 For example, the aggregate value could be the cryptographic digest of the concatenation of an ordered set of cryptographic digests, a Merkle tree root digest of an ordered set of cryptographic digests, or a cryptographic accumulator.
 The Selective Disclosure mechanisms are described in detail in the Selective Disclosure section.
 When present, the `A` field value provides the so-called payload data of the ACDC.
 The `A` field syntax is described in more detail below.
-An ACDC may either have an `a` field or an `A` field (see previous section) but not both.
+An ACDC shall not have both an `a` field and an `A` field (see next section) when it has either.

 ### Edge field